polarsource/examples/with-nuxt/README.md

 2. Test with sandbox product IDs
 3. Monitor webhook events payloads in your console and
 4. Verify your access tokens by running the `validateAccessToken.ts` test in `./scripts`
+5. Use `npm run scope` to get the POLAR_MODE in your .env

 ```bash
 npm run validate-token